 A surprise was that I can be funny!
 And with a sudden change of cast two weeks into the original rehearsal process (more info about that must remain a mystery) I observed the brilliance of morphing and being good at it, a skill I have seen time and again in actors from Durban.

 WHAT WOULD YOU SAY TO PEOPLE TO ENCOURAGE THEM TO SEE THE PLAY?

-After the last couple of months, you will appreciate a good laugh and being transported into someone else’s story.
+After the many Covid-19 months, you will appreciate a good laugh and being transported into someone else’s story.

-I AM NOT SURE HOW MANY PEOPLE KNOW YOU ARE THE DAUGHTER OF ACTORS IAN ROBERTS (Kalahari Oasis, Tsotsi) AND MICHELLE BOTES (the infamous Cherel in Isidingo) – HOW BIG AN INFLUENCE WERE/ARE THEY ON YOUR ACTING CAREER AND WHAT DO YOU MOST ADMIRE ABOUT THEM?
+I AM NOT SURE HOW MANY PEOPLE KNOW YOU ARE THE DAUGHTER OF ACTORS IAN ROBERTS (Kalahari Oasis, Tsotsi) AND MICHELLE BOTES (the infamous Cherel in Isidingo and now in Legacy) – HOW BIG AN INFLUENCE WERE/ARE THEY ON YOUR ACTING CAREER AND WHAT DO YOU MOST ADMIRE ABOUT THEM?

 My parents have been acting my whole life, and I found it wonderous to see the passion they had for their work.
 They have always been straight up about it, about the flack you can get, the struggles with finances at times, etc, etc.

 They have also been constantly supportive and ready to give advice if I ask for it, but also incredibly respectful of MY path and MY choices.